Vaping-associated pulmonary injury: Treatment

-CDC recommendations for primary care

 As of 18 October 2019, the CDC has published updated interim guidance based on the most current data to provide a framework for healthcare providers in their management and follow-up of persons with symptoms of VAPI.
 Initial management involves deciding whether to admit a patient with possible VAPI to the hospital.
 Currently, the CDC recommends that patients with suspected VAPI should be admitted if they have decreased O_{2} saturation (<95%) on room air, are in respiratory distress, or have comorbidities that compromise pulmonary reserve.

 Once admitted, initiation of corticosteroids should be considered, which have been found to be helpful in treating this injury.
 Several case reports describe improvement with corticosteroids, likely because of a blunting of the inflammatory response.
 In a group of patients in Illinois and Wisconsin, 92% of 50 patients received corticosteroids, and those that began glucocorticoid therapy continued on it for at least seven days.

 The medical team documented in 65% of 46 patient notes that "respiratory improvement was due to the use of glucocorticoids".
 Among 140 cases reported nationally to the CDC that received corticosteroids, 82% of patients improved.
 In patients with more severe illness, a more aggressive empiric therapy with corticosteroids as well as antimicrobial and antiviral therapy may be warranted.

 As a large proportion of patients were admitted to an intensive care unit based on data submitted to the CDC, many patients require supplemental oxygen via nasal cannula, high-flow oxygen, bilevel positive airway pressure (BiPAP), or mechanical ventilation.

 During influenza season, health care providers should consider influenza in all patients with suspected VAPI.
 Decisions on initiation or discontinuation of treatment should be based on specific clinical features and, when appropriate, in consultation with specialists.

 Special consideration should be given to high-risk patients such as the elderly, those with a history of cardiac or lung disease, or pregnant individuals.
 Patients over 50 years old have an increased risk of intubation and might need longer hospitalizations.

 CDC says patients should be advised to discontinue the use of vaping products upon hospital admission and during outpatient follow-up, to speed recovery and avoid potential recurrence of symptoms or lung injury.
 Evidence-based tobacco product quitting strategies include behavioral counseling and U.S. Food and Drug Administration (US FDA)-approved cessation medications.